telerik/kendo-react-popup/docs/index.md

 position: 1
 ---

-# Kendo React Popup Overview
+# Kendo React Popup Overview (draft)

-The Kendo UI Popup for React is a component that allows to position a specific content next to a pre-defined anchor element.
+The Kendo UI Popup for React is a component that enables you to position a specific content next to a pre-defined anchor element.

+**Figure 1: A template of the Kendo UI Popup for React**

+//todo: template screen

+1. Title
+2. Content area

 ## Demos